 ADC is a leader in micro-lending to small businesses, outperforming even the largest banking institutions in the state of Minnesota.
-For three years now, ADC has been recognized as the number One small business lender of the City of Minneapolis.
+ADC has been recognized a few times as the number One small business lender of the City of Minneapolis.
 With the help of 8 dedicated full-time employees, and our Executive and Finance Committees and Board of Trustees, ADC provides services in 6 languages to communities throughout Minnesota.

 ADC is dedicated to the economic empowerment and success of African immigrants.
 Minnesota is home to over one-hundred thousand African immigrants, many of whom face language, cultural, and religious barriers.
 ADC actively works to reduce these barriers and create a path for African immigrants to achieve financial success.

 Minnesota, like the nation, is struggling to deal with the economic pressures and opportunities of immigration.
 ADC’s role in this big picture is to create answers on the opportunity side.
 Our work has corroborated studies showing that increasing the rates of self-employment and homeownership among “new Minnesotans” contributes to the revitalization of neglected neighborhoods and links mainstream businesses with the state’s estimated $6 billion ethnic economy.